 John Edmonstone: Enslaved Man to (free as a) Bird-Stuffer

-How did a freed slave from Guyana inspire a young Charles Darwin to study naturalism rather than medicine above his Edinburgh taxidermy shop?
-As part of Black History Month, we have explored our archives to see if we could discover more about the life of John Edmonstone; a Guyanese slave who settled in Scotland and started a successful taxidermy business.
+How did a freed enslaved man from Guyana inspire a young Charles Darwin to study naturalism rather than medicine above his Edinburgh taxidermy shop?
+As part of Black History Month, we have explored our archives to see if we could discover more about the life of John Edmonstone; a Guyanese enslaved individual who settled in Scotland and started a successful taxidermy business.

 Little is known about John Edmonstone’s early life, until he met with the naturalist and explorer Charles Waterton (1782-1865), during Waterton’s travels in South America.
 Waterton, a friend and later son-in-law of Charles Edmonstone, is known as a conservationist and for introducing curare to Europe, a paralyzing plant extract that was subsequently an anaesthetic used in surgical operations.
 A true eccentric, Waterton also talked to insects he encountered and even rode an alligator.
 During a visit to his friend Charles Edmonstone’s plantation around 1812, Waterton began gathering and studying specimens from the surrounding jungle.
 To preserve as many examples of exotic birds as possible, Waterton taught ‘John, the black slave of my friend Mr Edmonstone, the proper way to do birds’ (Waterton, Wanderings in South America).
 Waterton describes teaching John the art of taxidermy as a lengthy task, as the latter did not take up the practice easily.